Richard Spruce: Early life and career

 In April, 1845, he published in the London Journal of Botany descriptions of 23 new British mosses, about half of which he had discovered himself.
 That year he also published his "List of the Musci and Hepaticae of Yorkshire" in The Phytologist.
 The list included 48 mosses new to the English flora and a further 33 new to Yorkshire.

 Spruce came to the attention of William Jackson Hooker, the director of the Royal Botanic Gardens at Kew, and was recommended for a collecting expedition to the Pyrenees, which he undertook in 1845–1846.
 In 1846 he published "Notes on the Botany of the Pyrenees" and followed it with a more technical article, "The Musci and Hepaticae of the Pyrenees", published in 1849.
-Spruce issued exsiccata-like series, among others the work Musci Pyrenaici, quos in Pyrenaeis centralibus occidentalibusque, nec non in agro Syrtico, A. D. 1845-6.
+Spruce issued two exsiccata-like series with specimens from the Pyrenees, i.e. Hepaticae Pyrenaicae, quas in Pyrenaeis centralibus occidentalibusque, nec non in agro Syrtico, A. D. 1845-6 and Musci Pyrenaici, quos in Pyrenaeis centralibus occidentalibusque, nec non in agro Syrtico, A. D. 1845-6.
 Decerpsit Rich.
 Spruce (1847).

 Expedition to South America

 After Spruce proved his botanical skills in the Pyrenees, Hooker proposed a much more challenging expedition to Brazil.
 The prominent botanist George Bentham would act as broker and distributor of any specimens sent back to England.
 Despite his fragile health, Spruce accepted the proposal and spent a year at Kew becoming familiar with tropical botany.
 Spruce arrived at Pará on board the Britannia on 12 July 1849, and traveled up the Amazon River to Santarém where he first met two other young naturalists exploring the Amazon, Alfred Russel Wallace and Henry Walter Bates.
 Both subsequently well known for their work on natural selection, Wallace and Bates traveled along the tributaries of the Amazon, occasionally crossing paths with and sharing information with Spruce.
 Within the first two years of his expedition, Spruce had trekked along the full length of the river Trombetas to British Guiana, crossing over the Rio Negro to Manaos.

 The plants and objects collected by Spruce from 1849 to 1864 (mostly in Brazil, Ecuador, and Peru) form an important botanical, historical and ethnological resource, and have been indexed at the New York Botanical Garden, at the Royal Botanic Gardens, Kew, London, at Trinity College Dublin, and at the University of Manchester.
+Some of the material collected by him is widely distributed in exsiccata-like duplicate series; the hepatics, for example, under the title Hepaticae Spruceanae: Amazonicae et Andinae.
 Towards the end of his expedition through South America, Spruce studied indigenous cultivation of cinchona in the Andes of Peru, then successfully exported seeds and young plants as requested by the government of India.
 The plant was cultivated to produce quinine, a drug used to prevent malaria.

+During the expedition, he also uncovered the Derrotero de Valverde (Valverde's Path), a set of directions supposedly leading to the location of the some of the gold intended to ransom Atahualpa.